PrivacyTestDriver/phishphillet/docs/_posts/2023-05-26-lawyer-phisher.md

 It was created two months ago and if we take a look at its homepage:

 ```
    HostGator

 Let's set up your website!

-Let's set up your website!

    Login

 Log in to
 HostGator

 Log in to
 HostGator

    Support

 Get
 Support

-Get
-Support

-Copyright HostGaor
+Copyright HostGator
 ```

-we see they just got the HostGator account and never really built a website.
+we see they just got the [HostGator](https://www.hostgator.com/) account and never really built a website.
+All we see is the placeholder page.

 Is this a bit above and beyond what we needed to do to find if this is a phishing email?
 Yes.
 But, since this phisher actually took time to get some